 Step 2: Make a formal complaint to the bank

 Your bank will have a process for handling formal complaints.
 There may be a Customer Relations Manager or Complaints Manager who will investigate the complaint.
 The bank will notify you of the name and contact details of this person.
 Some banks have Customer Advocates who can make an independent assessment of your complaint and help achieve a quick and unbiased solution.

 If the dispute cannot be resolved to your satisfaction internally, your next move is to take your complaint to an external dispute resolution scheme for independent review.

-Step 3: Make a complaint to the Ombudsman
+Step 3: Make a complaint to the Australian Financial Complaints Authority

-The Financial Ombudsman Service (FOS) is an independent complaints scheme that is free for consumers.
+The Australian Financial Complaints Authority (AFCA) is an independent complaints scheme that is free for consumers.
 It provides an accessible way of resolving disputes, without having to go to court.
-The decision of the FOS is binding on the bank.
-Only go to the FOS after you have tried to resolve things with your bank, as the FOS will not deal with your complaint unless you have first given the bank the chance to put things right.
+The decision of the AFCA is binding on the bank.
+Only go to the AFCA after you have tried to resolve things with your bank, as AFCA will not deal with your complaint unless you have first given the bank the chance to put things right.

 Refer your complaint to:

 GPO Box 3, Melbourne, Victoria 3001